andrew henderson menu

 Does Grenada allow dual citizenship?

-Your Grenada Citizenship by Investment
+Your Grenada Investment Citizenship

-With its wild rainforests, hidden coves, lush spice plantations and a fun and friendly atmosphere, Grenada has all the prerequisites for a perfect beach holiday.
+With its wild rainforests, hidden coves, lush spice plantations, and fun and friendly atmosphere, Grenada has all the prerequisites for a perfect beach holiday.
 But it also offers the option to invest in the country in return for citizenship.

-Make no mistake: you’re paying a premium when you opt to obtain a CBI in Grenada and that’s especially the case if you have a large extended family that you want to bring along.
+Make no mistake: you’re paying a premium when you opt to obtain a CBI in Grenada.
 Grenada’s citizenship-by-investment program is one of the only CBI programs to allow adult siblings of the applicant to be included, as well as dependent children of up to 30 years old.
+If children are under 18, they need to be partly or entirely dependent on the main applicant.

 Once you’ve made the decision to go for Grenada citizenship, can you be confident that the island country offers a stable investment climate and an accessible application process?